-It might surprise you that I connect values, morals and ethics with mental health.
+It might surprise you that I connect values, morals and ethics with children’s mental health.

 Strong values give our lives meaning.
-Many psychologists (including myself) argue that people with a strong sense of meaning in their lives are more likely to have high levels of wellbeing; to feel happy and content with their lives.
-That’s why I would like to talk about why values are important for children.
+Many mental health professionals (including myself) argue that people with a strong sense of meaning in their lives are more likely to have good mental health; to feel happy and content with their lives.
+That’s why I would like to talk about why values are important for children, from young children to young adults.

 Our culture often celebrates people who are successful or rich, but many of these people do not seem to have strong values.
-Admiring these people, or trying to be like them, may give children and teenagers some pleasure and satisfaction but… I would argue that there is too much emphasis on this and not enough on values.
+Admiring these people or trying to be like them may give children and teenagers some pleasure and satisfaction but I would argue that this can contribute to mental health problems.
 Here’s why:

-One form of therapy called ACT (Acceptance and Commitment Therapy) helps people to understand and move towards their own values, in order to develop a strong sense of self and enhance their wellbeing.
+One form of therapy called ACT (Acceptance and Commitment Therapy) recognises that values are important factors in a child’s mental health.
+This therapy helps young people to understand and move towards their own values, to develop a strong sense of self and enhance their wellbeing.

 When we are not living our values, life can sometimes lack meaning, and there can be a stuckness, as well as lack of future direction.